-- You may transfer your entire member share to another provider at any time. - You may withdraw your entire member share at any time before retirement (subject to paying tax as prescribed).
+- You may transfer your entire member share to another provider at any time. - You may withdraw your emergency savings pot and vested pot (if applicable) at any time before retirement (subject to paying tax as prescribed).

 The options you have regarding your current retirement savings